Cumberland County, Maine

 Cumberland County is a county in the U.S. state of Maine.
 As of the 2020 census, the population was 303,069, making it the most populous county in Maine.
 Its county seat is Portland.
 Cumberland County was founded in 1760 from a portion of York County, Province of Massachusetts Bay, and named for William, Duke of Cumberland, a son of King George II.
 Cumberland County has the deepest and second-largest body of water in the state, Sebago Lake, which supplies tap water to most of the county.
-The county is the state's economic and industrial center, having the resources of the Port of Portland, the Maine Mall, and having corporate headquarters of major companies such as Fairchild Semiconductor, IDEXX Laboratories, Unum, and TD Bank.
+The county is the state's economic and industrial center, having the resources of the Port of Portland, the Maine Mall, and having corporate headquarters of major companies such as onsemi, IDEXX Laboratories, Unum, and TD Bank.
 Cumberland County is part of the Portland–South Portland, ME Metropolitan Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1217 sqmi, of which 835 sqmi is land and 382 sqmi (31%) is water.

+Most of Casco Bay and most of its islands east of East Cundy Point belong to the county's territory, as does the northernmost part of Saco Bay.
+Sebago Lake flows into Casco Bay via the Presumpscot River, and Nonesuch River flows into Saco Bay.
+North and west of Sebago Lake, the terrain of the county begins to flow into the foothills of the Appalachian Mountain range.